PhilipQuirke/SkyCombAnalystHelp/UserInterface.md

 - Click "Save"
 - Click "Run"

-## Main Progress Indicator
+## Progress Indicators
-While the video image process is being run, the screen will show a progress indicator at bottom left.
+While the video image process is being run:
+- The video frame(s) currently being processed, annotated with any objects found, are shown.
+Note: If the Speed is set to "Max" speed then the UI is only updated every 100 frames.
+This is the fastest processing mode.
+- Various graphs in are updated to show the position of the drone and any objects found.
-A sequence of progress messages are shown:
+- A sequence of progress messages progress at bottom left of the page.
 | Message    | Description |
 | ---------- | ----------- |
 | Loading    | The video meta-data is loaded and the entire flight data files (if any) are loaded & Drone Speed, Altitude and Path graphs are displayed |